nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Design Consideration
 * **Alternative 1 (current choice):** Make use of the existing command `CommandResult` class
-    * Pros: make use of the existing system and easy to implement
+    * Pros: Make use of the existing system and easy to implement
     * Cons: All command will have to decide on the response. (or use the default setting)
 * Alternative 2: Make use of the Model Component as an intermediary between Command and UI.
   The command will call a method available on the model to change the UI settings.
-    * Pros: Only the class that requires to change in UI will be needed to call the method
+    * Pros: Only the class that requires to change in UI will be needed to call the method.
     * Cons: Increasing coupling.

 #### Manipulation UI Settings through Command
 #####  Implementation
 While All Command is able open or close an UI.
+There are some command where it is more specific.
+In this case, we do not want all command to inherit it behaviour, implementing it with `CommandResult` like `OpenCommand` and `CloseCommand` is not ideal.
+The `UI` component use `GUISettings` to store it GUI setting on exits.
+We can make use of the exisiting component and change the behaviour of the `UI` component will actively listen for changes on the GUISettings.
+The features make use the existing `GUISettings` class and is implemented in all `toggledivider` and `setdividerposition`command.

-There are some command where Dictionote has an interactive user interface that allows the user to open and close any panel through command.
+Dictionote has an interactive user interface that allows the user to open and close any panel through command.
 Furthermore, when any command is executed, Dictionote should be able to change the user interface based on the command type/requirement.
 All commands should be able to open and close the required UI panel.
 The user will also be able to open and close the UI via user command.